RoRoche/AndroidStarter/architecture.md

 }
 ```

-It's designed to embed
+It's designed to embed:

 * the query that just finished
 * the termination status
-* and optionally the type of error and `Throwable` objet that occurred
+* and, optionally, the type of error and `Throwable` objet that occurred

 Each query I defined could publish a specific event, subclassing `AbstractEventQueryDidFinish`, to notify about its termination with status.